 Where can you practice sandboarding?

-Sandboarding is practiced on every continent with the exception of Antarctica.
-The sport is especially popular in South America, part of Africa and the Middle East, where the highest dunes and desert locations are found.
+Sandboarding is practiced on deserts and beaches in every continent, with the exception of Antarctica.
+The sport is especially popular in South America, parts of Africa and the Middle East, where the highest dunes and desert locations are found: the UAE, Saudi Arabia, and Qatar are some of the most popular destinations, but Israel also has a booming sandboarding industry.
 All across Australia there are also popular sandboarding spots, mostly on beach dunes, as for New Zealand, the UK and Ireland.
+In Asia, sandboarding is popular in the Philippines and Indonesia, and also parts of Japan and China.
 The United States and Germany are currently the only countries were indoor sport facilities dedicated to sandboarding / sand skiing have been established.

 Check our especially curated list of sandboarding locations worldwide.

 Sand boarding, sand surfing and dune boarding all refer to the same activity of using a sandboard to slide down sand dunes and sand hills, and it’s the equivalent of snowboarding in the desert (or at the beach).
 Most sand surfing boards are equipped with foot bindings so that they can be used as a surfboard, but they are made of a base material that when waxed minimizes friction with sand.
 Sand dune surfing is practiced in every continent except Antarctica, and it is growing in popularity, especially in desert locations across the US, South America, the UAE and Southern Africa.
 In Australia, New Zealand and South-East Asia, it is mainly practiced on beach sand dunes.